-Dynamic, elastic, highly scalable networks are required to handle the increasing volume of traffic that is being created by video services, mission-critical 5G applications, IoT and other services.
-Do you have the visibility into every layer of your network to meet these demands?
+Dynamic, elastic, highly scalable optical networks are required to handle the increasing volume of traffic that is being created by video services, mission-critical 5G applications, IoT (Internet of Things) and other services.
+Do you have the visibility into every layer of your network as well as managing it, to meet these demands?

-A continual cycle of network planning, building, and upgrading
+A continual cycle of network planning, building, managing and upgrading

 Building and upgrading the network never stops, and with the added complexity of testing and launching new services on an ongoing basis to meet performance KPIs and SLAs, and to maintain competitive advantage.
 In that sense, the network can be viewed as a continual production environment providing customers with the services they demand, at the quality they expect.